auth0/docs/articles/quickstart/native/react-native/00-login.md

 ### Configure Android

 Open your app's `build.gradle` file (typically at `android/app/build.gradle`) and add the following manifest placeholders.
-The value for `auth0Domain` should contain your Auth0 application settings [as configured above](#get-your-application-keys).
+The value for `auth0Domain` should contain your Auth0 application settings <a href="#get-your-application-keys" target="_blank">as configured above</a>.

 ```groovy
 android {